 For more information, contact Lawrence Tech's Office of Admissions at 800.CALL.LTU or email@example.com.
-For specific questions about the AS in general sciences, contact Holly Helterhoff, Director of the ASGS program, at firstname.lastname@example.org.
+For specific questions about the AS in General Studies, contact the College of Arts and Sciences at 248.204.3500 or email firstname.lastname@example.org.

 Your 60-credit-hour program consists of the LTU Core Curriculum and additional coursework.